MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ## Licensing requirements

-To use hosted machines, you need the **Power Automate Hosted Process** license (previously Power Automate hosted RPA add-on).
+To use hosted machines, you need the **Power Automate hosted process** license (previously Power Automate hosted RPA add-on).
 Assign to your environment as many capacity as the number of hosted machines you want to run in your environment.

 You'll also need the following prerequisite licenses: Windows, Intune, Microsoft Entra ID.

 > [!NOTE]
-> The Hosted Process licenses the machines and not the user.
+> The hosted process licenses the machines and not the user.
 The Premium user plan is required to run attended RPA, and for RPA developers to build and manage desktop flows on the Power Automate portal.
 To learn more about the Premium RPA features that come with the Premium user plan, go to [Premium RPA features](/power-automate/desktop-flows/premium-features).

 ### Trial licenses for evaluation

 To evaluate hosted machines, you need one of the following trial licensing options:

-- Use the **Power Automate Hosted Process** license
+- Use the **Power Automate hosted process** license

-    The Power Automate Hosted Process license have trial versions that last 30 days and can be extended once to a total of 60 day.
-Organization admins can obtain up to 25 seats from [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home), assign the Power Automate Hosted Process capacity to the targeted environment.
+    The Power Automate hosted process license have trial versions that last 30 days and can be extended once to a total of 60 day.
+Organization admins can obtain up to 25 seats from [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home), assign the Power Automate hosted process capacity to the targeted environment.

 - Use the **90-days self-assisted premium trial.**